 If you ever ask someone where to grab dinner, they’ll likely point you to Don Julio’s as the eatery has become a community staple for years.
 You can’t go wrong with tacos….ever!

 See Related: Things to do in Minnesota

 One of the primary elements that characterize Minnesota is its lakes.
 Near the northwestern edge of Forest Lake, Minnesota, there is Lakeview Park.
-It’s a spacious area that is perfect for families that want an outdoor adventure that doesn’t cost much and is great for kids.
+It’s a spacious area perfect for families that want an outdoor adventure that doesn’t cost much and is great for kids.

-You have access to a gazebo, a grill, picnic shelters, benches, a children’s playground, and even a boat dock where you can reach the lake.
+You can access a gazebo, a grill, picnic shelters, benches, a children’s playground, and even a boat dock where you can reach the lake.
 Being outside and taking in the scenery promises a wonderful time for those who want to have an outdoor party for birthdays or even a simple barbecue.

 Gather everyone together and take advantage of this low-cost activity with all the resources you need.

 See Related: Best & Fun Things to Do in Minneapolis

 Clear Lake is the city’s second largest lake, and a park is nearby.
 The open space is mowed so kids can run around and tire themselves out without worrying about the grass being too high.